MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 Compared to when Active Directory first arrived at a time when 4 GB and 9 GB drives were the most common drive sizes, now sizing for Active Directory isn't even a consideration for all but the largest environments.
 With the smallest available hard drive sizes in the 180 GB range, the entire operating system, SYSVOL, and NTDS.dit can easily fit on one drive.
 As a result, we recommend you avoid investing too heavily in this area.

-Our only recommendation is that you ensure 110% of the NTS.dit size is available in order to enable defrag.
+Our only recommendation is that you ensure 110% of the NTS.dit size is available so you can defragment your storage.
 Beyond that, you should take the usual considerations in accommodating future growth.

 If you are going to evaluate your storage, then first you must evaluate how large the NTDS.dit and SYSVOL need to be.
 These measurements will help you size both the fixed disk and RAM allocations.
 Because the components are relatively low cost, you don't need to be super precise when doing the math.
 For more information about storage evaluation, see [Storage Limits](/previous-versions/windows/it-pro/windows-2000-server/cc961769(v=technet.10)) and [Growth Estimates for Active Directory Users and Organizational Units](/previous-versions/windows/it-pro/windows-2000-server/cc961779(v=technet.10)).